-We would love you to mark your calendars for SUNDAY, APRIL 22 when we will offer Choral Evensong.
+Mark your calendars for SUNDAY, APRIL 22 for Choral Evensong.
 We will worship together that afternoon at 3 p.m. (please note the earlier time), and a festive reception will follow.

 “The ‘central orb’ must be the poet’s way of describing Jesus, who was foretold to be the Sun of righteousness, shining forth the eternal light of God the Father.
 An orb symbolizes kingship, both ‘King Jesus’ and also, presumably, is the reason why the anthem is sung on royal occasions.
 The Holy Spirit is not specifically mentioned, but the Trinity is completed implicitly by reference to the greatest of spiritual gifts: faith, hope and love.”